marcio-pg/Databases/README.md

 # Databases

 Here I store all my database practice files, spawning different sources.
-Includes a sub-section on relational algebra.
+Includes a sub-section on relational algebra and a folder for projects.